Resignation and cessation of ICAS membership

 - A readmission fee of £100

-You should contact ICAS, who will guide you through the process and ensure you are readmitted as soon as possible.
+You should get in touch with us and we will guide you through the process and ensure you are readmitted as soon as possible.

 Where members were removed for non-payment of subscription fees, the application for readmission must be made by the end of the subscription year (31 December).